Quantum-enhanced sensing with variable-range interactions: Beneficial role of variable-range interaction in quantum metrology

 \subsubsection{Effect of external magnetic field}

 Keeping the system in the quasi-local phase, increasing the value of the magnetic field of the sensor Hamiltonian provides a detrimental effect on the estimated uncertainty of the probe field.
-It also manifests that for obtaining a quantum advantage in sensors, the interaction between spins is required which, in principle, can create multipartite entanglement.
-The advantage over SQL becomes less pronounced after reaching a certain value of $h^x$ as demonstrated in Fig. \ref{alpha1.7_plot}.
+It also manifests that, to obtain a quantum advantage in sensors, the interaction between spins is required, which, in principle, can create multipartite entanglement.
+The advantage over the SQL becomes less pronounced after reaching a certain value of $h^x$ as demonstrated in Fig. \ref{alpha1.7_plot}.
 The lowest uncertainty value is consistently observed for $\mathcal{Z}=2$ across all magnetic field strengths.
 Further, note that after a certain $h^x$ value, the advantage stays only up to $\mathcal{Z}=3$.
 In addition, the $t^{*}_{opt}$ value reduces significantly for higher $h^x$.
-This behavior is expected because, although for large $h^x$ values, the condition describing the propagation of the stimulated polarization wave is satisfied, the transverse magnetic field becomes too high, leading to the disruption of resonance and resulting in higher uncertainty values.
+This behavior is expected because, although for large $h^x$ values, the condition describing the propagation of the stimulated polarization wave is satisfied, the spin dynamics required for generating the GHZ state gets disrupted because the resonance condition is spoiled by increasing interactions with next-nearest neighbors, thus resulting in higher uncertainty values (see Appendix \ref{app:secular}).